-- prompt_re (regular expression) A regular expression matching any input prompt (including continuation, e.g. . . .) - initial_re (regular expression, optional) A regular expression matching only the initial prompt, but not continuation.
+• prompt_re (regular expression) - A regular expression matching any input prompt (including continuation, e.g. . . .)

+• initial_re (regular expression, optional) - A regular expression matching only the initial prompt, but not continuation.
 If no initial expression is given, prompt_re will be used everywhere.
-Used mainly for plain Python prompts (>>>), where the continuation prompt . . . is a valid Python expression in Python 3, so shouldn't be stripped. - initial_re and prompt_re differ, (If)- - initial_re will be tested against the first line. (only)- - any prompt is found on the first two lines, (If) - - will be stripped from the rest of the block. (prompts) - class IPython.core.inputtransformer2.TokenTransformBase(start)
+Used mainly for plain Python prompts (>>>), where the continuation prompt . . . is a valid Python expression in Python 3, so shouldn't be stripped.

+If initial_re and prompt_re differ, only initial_re will be tested against the first line.
+If any prompt is found on the first two lines, prompts will be stripped from the rest of the block.